Peirceman/windlang/bytecode_spec.md

 #### Function calling semantics

-the arguments must be in reverse order on the stack f(a, b, c) needs the stack to be the following (from top to bottom): c b a
+the arguments must be from top to bottom the same as from left to right f(a, b, c) needs the stack to be the following (from top to bottom): a b c

 ### data:
 section type "data"